Working Papers

 Abstract: In this paper, we investigate

-have in improving developing country technologies.
-We propose a simple model of
+developing country technologies.
+We propose a simple model of international

-international trade between two regions, in which individuals have preferences
+trade between two regions, in which individuals have preferences over an

-over an inferior good and a luxury good.
-The poor region has a comparative
+inferior good and a luxury good.
+The poor region has a comparative advantage in

-advantage in the production of the inferior good, and the rich in the luxury
+the production of the inferior good, and the rich in the luxury good.
+Even when

-good.
-Even when costly adaptation of the technology to the poor region's
+costly adaptation of the technology to the poor region's characteristics is

-poor region's technology for producing the inferior good rather than its own.
+technology for producing the inferior good rather than its own.
+We apply our

-We apply our model to the Green Revolution and provide a quantitative
+model to the Green Revolution and provide a quantitative assessment of its

 Keywords: Developing